 GDPR for eCommerce

-For the last decade, collection, analysis, and flow of personal data have gained a particular significance.
+For the last decade, collection, analysis, and flow of personal data have gained a particular significance in eCommerce businesses.
 In order to avoid any leakage or manipulations of the users’ data, you have to ensure its reliable preservation.
 But now you must be extremely aware: GDPR is coming!

 What is GDPR?